asubram95/DFP-Forecasting/README.md

 # dfp-forecasting
 Forecasting models for better DFP projections.

-Steps
+##Steps
-	▪	Examine possible correlation between supposedly independent publishers using correlation analysis
+1. Examine possible correlation between supposedly independent publishers using correlation analysis

-	▪	Look at inventory forecasting for each individual partner ⁃	DFP provides this, using aggregated moving averages ⁃	DFP only provides up to 120 days; can we do more?
+2. Look at inventory forecasting for each individual partner ..* DFP provides this, using aggregated moving averages ..* DFP only provides up to 120 days; can we do more?
 		⁃	Compare fast moving averages vs slow moving averages

 	▪	Start by examining publisher by publisher, then generalize to site by site, then generalize to actual placements